vonasa/microbatcher/readme.md

 - If there's fewer jobs available than the batch size, the batch size will be smaller
 - Batch processing errors are just logged
 - Graceful shutdown for termination by the system is not implemented.
-- Shutdown will process all remaining jobs in one batch, disregarding the batch size requirements.
+- Shutdown will process all jobs according to the batch size/frequency requirements

 # Codebase